 How Much of a Contingency Fee Do Car Accident Lawyers Charge?

 The exact percentage a lawyer takes as contingency depends on each individual firm.
-However, it’s typically anywhere between 25% and 40% of the settlement.
-The standard is in the middle at 33% (or one-third) of the winnings.
+However, it’s typically anywhere between 33.3% and 40% of the settlement.

 The timeline of your case often determines how high or low a contingency fee percentage is:

-- If your case goes to court but you reach a settlement before needing to go to trial, the fee may be around the 33% mark.
+- If your case goes to court but you reach a settlement before needing to go to trial, the fee also may be around the 33.3% mark.

-- In rarer cases, you may end up going to trial.
+- In rarer cases, you may end up going to trial, mediation, or arbitration.
 If this happens, chances are good the fee is closer to 40%.

 Here’s an example: Say you were injured in a car accident in Atlanta.
 Your lawyer and the insurance company are able to agree to a settlement before you need to go to court at all.
-If the settlement amount is $10,000 and the contingency fee is 25%, your lawyer fee would be $2,500 leaving a remaining $7,500.
+If the settlement amount is $10,000 and the contingency fee is 33.3%, your lawyer fee would be $3,330.

 The exact conditions for a contingency fee vary per lawyer or law firm.
 That is something you will need to discuss in detail with your lawyer before hiring them.
 Thankfully, most car accident lawyers offer the consultation completely free of charge, so you can ask these types of questions without the risk of paying anything yet.